flowroute/flowroute-numbers-ruby/README.md

 #####Usage

-Add the following lines to your file:
+Add the following lines to your Ruby file:

 	#List NPA and NXX
 	response = pnc.list_area_and_exchange(limit:nil, npa:nil, page:nil)